b2renger/Introduction_A-frame/README.md

 Now that we have covered the tools, we will see what kind of content we can add and then, we will try several detections methods

 [**home**](#Contents)

+Notes :
+You can open the A-Frame scene inspector by using the shortcut : "ctrl" + "alt" + "i".

 ---
 ## Several kinds of contents